jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ### Example #11: Request and Response | `XSLT 3.0 TRANSFORMATION` with the `saxon` library: JSON to SOAP/XML transformation
 Call the `calculator` web service by sending a JSON request.
-The `soap-xml-request-handling` is in charge of transforming the JSON request to a SOAP/XML request by applying an XSLT 3.0 trasformation.
+The `soap-xml-request-handling` is in charge of transforming the JSON request to a SOAP/XML request by applying an XSLT 3.0 transformation.
 The `soap-xml-response-handling` is in charge of doing the opposite, that's to say transforming the SOAP/XML response to JSON.
 1) 'Reset' the configuration of `calculator`: remove the `soap-xml-request-handling` and `soap-xml-response-handling` plugins
 2) Add `soap-xml-request-handling` plugin to `calculator` and configure the plugin with:
 - `VerboseRequest` enabled